25 Use Cases

 Building Use Cases

-Once you are happy with your main flow and assuming you are developing a casual or fully dressed use case, consider those points along the way where the system or the actor might do something unexpected or wrong, or where an error might need to be addressed.
-At each of these points, develop an alternative flow that would describe what the system and actor would do.
+Once you are happy with your main flow and assuming you are developing a casual or fully dressed use case, consider where the system or the actor might do something unexpected or wrong, or where an error might need to be addressed.
+Develop an alternative flow that describes what the system and actor would do.
+After you have completed drafting the alternative flows, and if you are building a fully dressed use case, review the main and alternative flows to identify the primary and secondary actors.

 For all use cases:

 • Give each of them a name or ID that you can reference within other use cases.
 For example, you may have use cases that include 1) Create An Account, 2) Log Into The System, and 3) Update My User Profile.
-For use case 2, you can simply identify that the use case assumes use case 1 has been successfully completed.
-Similarly, use case 3 would state that it assumes use case 2 has been successfully completed.
-Note – for use case 3, you wouldn’t also have to indicate that use case 1 was successfully completed as this is assumed by use case 2.
+For use case 2, you can identify that the use case assumes use case 1 has been completed.
+Similarly, use case 3 would state that it assumes use case 2 has been completed.
+Note – for use case 3, you wouldn’t have to indicate that use case 1 was completed as this is assumed by use case 2.

 A Brief Use Case